andrewalisa/Two-Tubs/readme.md

 # Two Tubs - MIS 426

 This is an assignment for my MIS 426 course, a course taught at Oakland University.
-We covered how to user GameMaker Studio in this course.
+We covered how to use GameMaker Studio in this course.

 ## Installation